 Make Incredible Thanksgiving Party Favors

-Edited by Nerissa Avisado, Anonymous, estrella sacragon, Lynn and 1 other
+Edited by Nerissa Avisado, estrella sacragon, Lynn, Doug Collins

 Thanksgiving Day is a holiday that has long been celebrated as an annual tradition in the United States.
 Together with Christmas and New Year, it is one of the festivities that form part of the holiday season.
 Most people celebrate the day by throwing parties as a way of being grateful for all the blessings from God, and for sharing what they have to others.